-I’ve been finishing up work this morning for The Kevin Eikenberry Group, wrapping up loose ends on projects, training my replacement, and keeping commitments, all while continuing to develop this business.
+I’ve been finishing up work this morning for the job I’m leaving. wrapping up loose ends on projects, training my replacement, and keeping commitments, all while continuing to develop this business.

-Yesterday, I looked through the stack of books I borrowed from Kevin, and I’ll be shipping them back to him, but not before I jot down the titles of the books I want to buy for my library.
+Yesterday, I looked through the stack of books I borrowed from a colleague, and I’ll be shipping them back to him, but not before I jot down the titles of the books I want to buy for my library.

-The first book Kevin ever sent me: 1001 Ways to Market Your Books by John Kremer.
+The first book this colleague ever sent me: 1001 Ways to Market Your Books by John Kremer.

 This is the book that is top on my list to buy.
-Kevin sent it to me as a reference to use while creating a social media marketing strategy for From Bud to Boss.
+I used it as reference to use while creating a social media marketing strategy for a book launch.
 It’s dog-eared, book-marked, and full of his notes and highlighting, his (now) familiar handwriting.

 It has, sadly, sat unused on my shelf through two recent book launches, and it occurs to me that we often neglect the treasures that are so close to our grasp, not recognizing them until it is too late and time to send them away.